 Sacred Heart University

 Sacred Heart University is a private coeducational institution with a 350-acre campus in Fairfield, Connecticut.
-The Department of Media & Theatre Arts offers a major in Media Arts with concentrations in Film & Television, Journalism, and Performing Arts, as well as a Theatre Arts major with concentrations in Acting and Musical Theatre.
-Students can also showcase their talents with band, orchestra, choral, dance, and theatre arts groups.
+The Department of Media and Theatre Arts offers a major in Media Arts with concentrations in Film & Television, Journalism, and Performing Arts, as well as a Theatre Art major with concentrations in Acting and Musical Theatre.
+Students can also showcase their talents with band and orchestra, choral, dance, and theatre arts groups.

 Interested in earning a performing arts degree somewhere else in the country?
 Check out all our featured Performing Arts School Profiles.